 On the flip side also indicates the impact of the absence of adequate government backing.
-Debt-ridden economies, or countries that are dealing with socio-economic crisis will naturally have failed RE initiatives, simply because green energy are not a priority.
+Debt-ridden economies, or countries that are dealing with socio-economic crisis will naturally have failed RE initiatives, simply because green energy is not a priority.
 In Ghana, goals towards 10% RE penetration rate of electricity by 2020 are failing.
 They have only achieved a 0.5% penetration rate since 2006, and failure was contributed to the lack of clarity in the RE policies, absence of technical regulation, legislative instruments, and regulatory assessment.
 Ghana’s Energy Act was not regularly assessed and updated to ensure effectiveness in meeting their set targets.
 Even when there were policies present, the ability to execute and review the policies to ensure that objectives are met is lacking; this too hinders development of RE projects.
 Subsequently, as investors lose confidence in the government’s ability to deliver, less investments will be given to future project, constituting a failure case [32].
 The lack of enforcing regulations, coupled with lack of scientific and technical expertise, and high cost of capital for technologies and development, are all contributors to the large barrier of success for RE projects in developing nations like Ghana [33].

+3.2 Public-Private (Corisking/ Perception)

-Public-Private (Corisking/ Perception): This topic can be linked to behavioral finance and decision sciences, where perceived impressions towards the RE industry can affect investment decisions and is somewhat linked to the earlier topic of Government (Policy).
+This topic can be linked to behavioral finance and decision sciences, where perceived impressions towards the RE industry can affect investment decisions and is somewhat linked to the earlier topic of Government (Policy).
 In a way, it is a measure of confidence, be it towards state of technology (present or future), policy bodies, institutions, and investor experience.
 Private sectors are essentially profit-driven and focused on return on investments and achieving corporate objectives.
 However, the public concerns are more complicated, as they are driven by legislation, regulations, political opinion, risk minimization and social value maximization [34].
 Public and private corporation and alliance can have mutual added value [35].
 Therefore, strong ties between both is key to advancing renewables [36].The International Renewable Energy Agency (IRENA) highlighted the need for regulatory frameworks to support renewable energy installations, as well as the need for better coordination among parties ranging from government officials to private and public corporations to workers and civil society [36].
 Both private and community-based investors need nondiscriminatory market access and locally adapted instruments to participate in energy transition.
 Government policies can facilitate the private sectors transitions and assist in investments of RE projects.

 From the topic modelling process and from the articles present in our study, we learn that ‘Public-Private Partnerships’ (PPP) are popular models for joint projects that facilitate collaboration between public and private sectors.
 They are long term agreements between both government and private agencies for the provision of public services.
 Private companies are responsible for design, construction, financing, operation management and maintenance while the public sector is responsible for distribution of energy through the national power company.
 Revenues are paid to the private party, backed by strong public incentives outlines in power purchasing agreements (PPA) or feed-in tariffs (FIT) [37].